AtlasPilotPuppy/dedup/README.md

 - `--allow-remote-install=[true|false]` - Allow or prevent remote installation
 - `--use-remote-dedups=[true|false]` - Enable or disable using remote dedups
 - `--use-sudo` - Use sudo for installation (will prompt for password if needed)
+- `--use-ssh-tunnel=[true|false]` - Enable or disable SSH tunneling for JSON streaming (default: true)

 The installation location depends on sudo access:
 - With sudo: `/usr/local/bin` (system-wide installation)
 - Without sudo: `~/.local/bin` (user-specific installation)

+### SSH Tunneling for JSON Output

+When using remote dedups with JSON output (which is used for interactive features and progress monitoring), dedups uses an SSH tunnel to ensure reliable JSON streaming between the local and remote instances.

+This feature:
+- Creates a secure tunnel for JSON data transmission
+- Uses netcat (nc) on the remote system for unbuffered streaming
+- Provides real-time progress updates from remote operations
+- Falls back to standard SSH if tunneling is unavailable

+You can control this behavior with:
+- `--use-ssh-tunnel` - Enable SSH tunneling (default)
+- `--no-use-ssh-tunnel` - Disable SSH tunneling and use standard SSH connection

+Requirements for optimal tunneling:
+- netcat (nc) installed on the remote system
+- Local port available for tunnel creation (automatically selected)
+- SSH port forwarding permissions

+If netcat is unavailable, dedups will try to use `stdbuf` or `unbuffer` for improved streaming over standard SSH connections.

 ### Remote File Operations